Learn How You Can Build Your Email List with Squeeze Pages

 However, you can give your homepage the benefits of a squeeze page by keeping your website homepage focused on a single challenge and solution that you offer, and provide a clear call-to-action for getting a lead magnet from you in exchange for an email address.

-How do you create a squeeze page?
+How to create a squeeze page

 1. Create a lead magnet your audience will love